wzy19840102/academic/mypage/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: researcher of the Department of Human Geography and Spatial Planning
+role: Researcher of the Department of Human Geography and Spatial Planning

 # Organizations/Affiliations
 organizations: